MountainViewProvisions/identity/README.md

-# identity
+# Identity Declaration

-Canonical cryptographic identity declaration for Mountain View Provisions LLC.
+This repository contains the canonical cryptographic identity declaration for Mountain View Provisions LLC.

+The file `IDENTITY.asc` is a clearsigned OpenPGP document asserting control of official communication endpoints and defining the organization’s cryptographic identity for compliance, security, and reputation management.

+Verification can be performed using standard OpenPGP tooling.